How to Get Out of Credit Card Debt Without Paying: 5 Strategies

 Cons:

-You'd still be responsible for paying any debts in full that weren't included in your Chapter 13 filing.
+You’re responsible for fully repaying any debts that weren't included in your Chapter 13 filing.

-A Chapter 13 filing can stay on your credit reports for up to seven years and hurt your credit scores.
+Chapter 13 stays on your credit reports for up to seven years.

 Household goods, including furniture and appliances